5argon/ECSLineRenderer/README.md

 - `LineSegmentRegistrationSystem` : The logic which you create `LineSegment` entity should come before this system.
 - `LineSegmentTransformSystem` : Update your `LineSegment` from-to location before this system's update.
 It will update `LocalToWorld` matrix.
-- `LineSegmentTransformSystemBootstrap` : Make the main camera give itself to `LineSegmentTrasformSystem`, it need to do the billboard rotation.

 ## Limitations